dashingsoft/pyarmor/README.md

 There are 3 cases for old users after Pyarmor 8.0 is released:

-1. Never upgrade to 8.0+
-2. Upgrade to 8.0 but only use old features
-3. Upgrade to 8.0 and use new features

-The notes for each case

 * Never upgrade to 8.0+

   - SPP mode doesn't work